KnapsackPro/knapsack-pro-jest/README.md

    - `KNAPSACK_PRO_BRANCH` - git branch name
    - `KNAPSACK_PRO_CI_NODE_BUILD_ID` - a unique ID for your CI build.
 All parallel CI nodes being part of single CI build must have the same node build ID.
 Example how to generate node build ID: `KNAPSACK_PRO_CI_NODE_BUILD_ID=$(openssl rand - base64 32)`.

-4. (optional) If you have test files in a non-default directory you won't be able to run tests and you may see below error.
+4. If you have test files in a non-default directory or you specify test files to run in Jest config file then you won't be able to run tests and you may see below error.

    ```
    Response body:
    { errors: [ { test_files: [ 'parameter is required' ] } ] }
    ```

-   Please [adjust `KNAPSACK_PRO_TEST_FILE_PATTERN`](#how-to-run-tests-only-from-specific-directory) variable to match your test files directory structure to let Knapsack Pro detect all the test files you want to run in parallel.
+   Please [adjust `KNAPSACK_PRO_TEST_FILE_PATTERN`](https://knapsackpro.com/faq/question/how-to-run-tests-only-from-specific-directory-in-jest) variable to match your test files directory structure to let Knapsack Pro detect all the test files you want to run in parallel.
+You can also exclude test files with [`KNAPSACK_PRO_TEST_FILE_EXCLUDE_PATTERN`](https://knapsackpro.com/faq/question/how-to-exclude-tests-to-ignore-them-from-running-in-jest).

+   If you want to use [Jest config file with Knapsack Pro for Jest](https://knapsackpro.com/faq/question/how-to-use-jest-config-file-with-knapsack-pro-jest) check this tip.

 5. Please select your CI provider and follow instructions to run tests with `@knapsack-pro/jest`.